-The property owner shall install and maintain all traffic control devices on private property; i.e., pavement markings, regulatory signs, fire lane signs, and handicapped parking signs.
+The property owner shall install and maintain all traffic control devices on private property; including, by way of example and not limitation, pavement markings, regulatory signs, fire lane signs, and handicapped parking signs.

-A signage and striping plan specifying the various types and combinations of traffic control devices shall be submitted to the City for approval, per Section 2.2 of this Manual.
+A signage and striping plan specifying the various types and combinations of traffic control devices shall be submitted to the City for approval, per Sections 2.2 and 4.7 of this Manual.